Nienkepuiss/projet5/README.md

 This project was completed as part of the Web Developper training program at [OpenClassrooms](https://openclassrooms.com/fr/paths/899-developpeur-web).

-> Implement the front-end of a housing rental application 🏘️
+> Implement the front-end of a housing rental application 🏘️ <br>
 > Set up components with React and application routes with React Router ⚛️

 ### Technical constraints :